-4-H Adult Volunteer Organizational Club Leader Job Description and Agreement
+4-H Adult Volunteer Project/Program Leader Job Description and Agreement

-Position Title: 4-H Adult Volunteer Organizational Club Leader
+Position Title: 4-H Adult Volunteer Project/Program Leader

-- Term of Responsibility: 1 year minimum, but organizational leaders are encouraged to serve several consecutive years. - Time Commitment: Average of one hour of planning time for every one hour of club meeting/ activity including but not limited to meetings, special events, and fund raising, complete required member and leader documentation and travel.
+Term of Responsibility: 1 year minimum, but project/program leaders are encouraged to serve several consecutive years.

+Time Commitment: Average of one hour of planning time for every one hour of project workshop activity including but not limited to meetings, special events, and fund raising, complete required member and leader documentation and travel.
 Additional time may be required to attend mandatory and/or elective training.
-Further time may be committed at the direction of the 4-H Volunteer or at the request of the WVUES agent. - Purpose: Provide overall 4-H Club leadership, organization of club records, facilitate quality club program and serves as liaison for club and extension.
-Coordinate members and parents and involve other leaders.
-The 4-H organizational leader communicates with other volunteers, county 4-H faculty or staff member, club members and 4-H'ers' parents and families to maintain smooth operation of the 4-H learning experience.
-Supports youth, volunteers and county 4-H faculty and staff members in conducting meaningful, educational program experiences to help youth grow and reach their fullest potential.
+Further time may be committed at the direction of the 4-H Volunteer or at the request of the WVUES agent.

+Purpose: Provides overall 4-H project/program leadership.
+Coordinates members and parents and involves other leaders.
+The 4-H project leader communicates with other volunteers, county 4-H faculty or staff member, club members and 4-H'ers' parents and families to maintain smooth operation of the project learning experience.
+Support youth, volunteers and county 4-H faculty and staff members in conducting meaningful, educational project experiences to help youth grow and reach their fullest potential.